-My father expired when i was 20 years old, just out of my college after my graduation.
-Few things he said I always remember , he was witty, humorous and fun loving.
-He could not stand silence, he will always turned on the radio.
+My father expired when I was 20 years old, just out of my college after my graduation.
+A few things he said I always remember, he was witty, humorous, and fun-loving.
+He could not stand silence, he will always turn on the radio.
 He never said a harsh word to my mother and his children.
 Here is my little poem for him,

 I never listened and slept.

 only dreaming and playing,

 to play, I left.